Player Facts

 Intro

 LeBron is as close as it gets to being a flawless basketball player.
 At 6’9” and 250 pounds, he is an incredible athletic beast complemented by one of the greatest basketball minds ever.
-James can essentially play any position on the floor and possesses a host of sensational skills.
+James can essentially play any position on the floor and possesses a host of sensational skills even here into his 40's.

 Generational Athlete